stevearmstrong-dev/stevearmstrong-dev/README.md

 🚀 **I'm Steve Armstrong**, a dedicated and results-driven software developer specializing in **Java**, **Spring Boot**, and **Node.js**.
 With a proven track record in developing scalable applications and deploying them on **AWS** and **GCP**, I bring tangible outcomes to the table, enhancing business operations worldwide.

-🌍 Based in Toronto, Canada, my career has taken me around the world, collaborating with talented teams to deliver impactful software solutions.
+🌍 Based in Halifax, Canada, my career has taken me around the world, collaborating with talented teams to deliver impactful software solutions.

 🔧 I invite you to check out my repositories for a hands-on look at my work.
 If you're intrigued by the potential for collaboration on groundbreaking projects, don't hesitate to drop me a message!